-- NMSBA leveraged projects allow multiple small businesses that share technical challenges to request assistance collectively for a larger project.
-Leveraged projects should focus on helping NM small businesses solve a specific technical challenge and must be completed within one year.
+NMSBA leveraged projects allow multiple small businesses that share technical challenges to request assistance collectively for a larger project.
+Leveraged projects focus on helping NM small businesses solve a specific technical challenge and must be completed within one calendar year.

-Funding is competitive and ranges from $20-100,000* per laboratory.
+Funding is competitive and ranges from $40,000-$120,000* per laboratory project.
 Projects that are well defined, achievable, and relevant to the stated problem faced by the businesses stand a greater chance of being funded.

 Projects selected for leveraged funding will support the New Mexico Small Business Assistance Program’s core mission and key objectives to:

 - Help New Mexico small businesses address critical challenges.

 - Utilize the unique capabilities of the national laboratories by providing expertise and services that are not available at reasonable cost through private industry.